hayyaun/kids/README.md

 This repository is for students to learn basics of python along with flowcharts.
+If you have **any question** you can start a converstation in the [Discussion](https://github.com/hayyaun/kids/discussions) section.

 ## Prerequisites